GojkovicGoran/coding-test-spring/README.md

 ## Server Port
 server.port=8081

-Once the application is running, you can access atwith SHOPIFY_ACCESS_TOKEN:
+Once the application is running, you can access at:

 http://localhost:8081/api/sync/products